kseniaguseva/Swimmers/README.md

-This code produces the first part of results of the paper Guseva & Feudel (2025), "Advantages of run-reverse motility pattern of bacteria for tracking light and small food sources in dynamic fluid environments".
+This code produces the results of the paper Guseva & Feudel (2025), "Advantages of run-reverse motility pattern of bacteria for tracking light and small food sources in dynamic fluid environments".

 It is written in Python, with additional functions imported from C++ using Boost.Python.
 To run the code make sure to have installed Python 3.13 and